oracle-livelabs/sprints/analytics/sprint-faw-change-incremental-data-load/sprint-faw-change-incremental-data-load.md

   ![Change incremental update time](images/change-time.png)

 5. A confirmation window will appear, asking if you want to accept the data impact and save your change.
-Any changes to the global parameters will take affect only when you reset your warehouse.
-For the Incremental Execution Time, changes will take effect when the next refresh is run.
+Any changes to the global parameters will take effect only when you reset your warehouse.
+For the Data Refresh Schedule, changes will take effect when the next refresh is run.
 Click **Accept Data Impact and Save**.

   ![Change warning](images/notification.png)